Books and Profile

-Charles Spring is the programmes leader for BA (Hons) Martial Arts Theory and Practice and he is a senior lecturer in sport for the various sports related programmes that are run at the University of Derby.
+Charles Spring is a senior lecturer in leisure related management subjects for the University of Derby.
+He developed a BA (Hons) Martial Arts Theory and Practice and has experience of running various sports related programmes over the last 22 years.
 He also heads his own martial arts group Ronin Budo with clubs in Derbyshire and the West Midlands.

 Over the years, Charles has had the honour of training with a number of instructors in other disciplines including Wing Chun, Kendo, Aikido, and Jujitsu, all of whom have helped shape his approach to martial arts.